ServerVariables returns important information from Request. This collection can be used to return an ASP.NET website's domain name programmatically.

 Possible use.
 Often ASP.NET code is used on many different domain names.
 With ServerVariables, we don't need to hard code the domain name.

 Example.
 You can get the current website's domain name using the ServerVariables collection on the Request object.
-The example here uses the HttpContext.Current property, which means you can easily use it from a C# class.
+The example here uses the HttpContext.Current property.

 public static class DomainMethods

 /// <summary>/// Get the host with http as a string./// </summary>

 Example 2.
 The code here prints the host name to the browser.
 Please note that localhost is the domain name when you are running locally in the development environment.

 Here We see a Page that calls GetHost—the method returns a string containing "http://" and the host name.